geordanisb/tic-tac-toe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start  new game with buttos in the right column under the game board.

+New games created by default are seleceted as the active one.

 Click on the grid cell to make a move.